-All information for HI153 students is on the HI153 Moodle site (available on 2 October 2020).
+All information for HI153 students is on the HI153 Moodle space

 The module contextualises later modern history by providing a framework in which major historical processes of the later modern era are studied on a world-wide scale.
-The module moves away from a eurocentric and narrative focus and provides more scope for historical approaches based on, among other things, culture, identity and power.
+The module moves away from a Eurocentric and narrative focus and provides more scope for historical approaches based on, among other things, culture, identity and power.

 Module Convenor: Professor Sarah Hodges